Tinker et al. (2013) Composite Model¶

 >>> mean_ncen_a = model.mean_occupation_active_centrals(prim_haloprop = halo_mass)

-Similar comments apply to mean_stellar_mass
+Similar comments apply to mean_stellar_mass and mean_log_halo_mass

 for centrals and satellites alike.